robertbraeutigam/scan/README.md

 The overall choreography of the network protocol is as follows:

-1. Initiator opens connection and sends "Initiate Handshake" message
+1. Initiator opens connection and sends "Initiate Handshake" message.
-2. Responder sends "Continue Handshake"
+2. Responder sends "Continue Handshake".
 3. If handshake not concluded, Initiator also sends "Continue Handshake".
    If handshake not concluded after that, go to 2.
-4. Initiator sends "Capabilities" message
+4. Initiator sends first "Capabilities" message
-5. Responder sends "Data and Controls" message
+5. Responder sends first "Data and Controls" message

 After this the Responder sends "Data Frame" messages if there is new or updated data available, and sends "Data and Controls" whenever its controls or data strucutre change.
 Also it may send "Command Response" frames in response to "Command Request" frames.

-The Initiator may send "Command Request" messages at any time.
+The Initiator may send "Command Request" messages at any time, or "Capabilities" messages if the capabilities change.

 Sending "Initiate Handshake" or "Continue Handshake" messages after the connection has been established is an error.
 The connection must be closed as a result.
-This also means that after the connection is established, all messages have encrypted JSON as payload.
+This also means that after the connection is established, all messages have encrypted, gzipped JSON as payload.

 Any party may close the connection at any time.